grandparkla/july4/index.markdown

 Due to street closures, **the parking area underneath Grand Park (Lot 10) will not be accessible during the event**.

-[The Music Center Garage](https://www.musiccenter.org/visit/Getting-Here-and-Around/Parking/) : aka Lot 14 located at 135 North Grand Avenue.
-Enter via Southbound Grand Avenue from Temple Street : **The Music Center Garage will not be accessible from <span class="time">8:00 p.m.</span> until approximately <span class="time">10:00 p.m.</span>**
+[The Music Center Garage](https://www.musiccenter.org/visit/Getting-Here-and-Around/Parking/) : <abbr title="also known as">aka</abbr> Lot 14, located at 135 North Grand Avenue.
+Enter via Southbound Grand Avenue from Temple Street.
+: **The Music Center Garage will not be accessible from <span class="time">8:00 p.m.</span> until approximately <span class="time">10:00 p.m.</span>**

-[Walt Disney Concert Hall Garage](http://www.laphil.com/visit/parking) : aka Lot 16, located at 111 South Grand Avenue.
+[Walt Disney Concert Hall Garage](http://www.laphil.com/visit/parking) : <abbr title="also known as">aka</abbr> Lot 16, located at 111 South Grand Avenue.
 Enter on 2nd Street or Lower Grand Avenue.

 County Courthouse Garage
-: aka Lot 17, located at 131 South Olive Street.
+: <abbr title="also known as">aka</abbr> Lot 17, located at 131 South Olive Street.
 Enter on Olive Street.
 : _(limited spaces available)_

 Health Services Garage
-: aka Lot 29, located at 313 North Figueroa Street.
+: <abbr title="also known as">aka</abbr> Lot 29, located at 313 North Figueroa Street.
 Enter on Fremont Avenue.

 Chinatown Garage
-: aka Lot 45, located at 725 North Spring street.
+: <abbr title="also known as">aka</abbr> Lot 45, located at 725 North Spring street.
 Enter on Spring Street.

 [FIGat7th](http://www.figat7th.com/directions-parking-2/)
 : located at South Figueroa Street and 7th Street.
 Enter on 7th Street.
 PARK & PLAY for $5 at FIGat7th with retail store or eatery validation.
 The structure is open 24 hours and parking validation is valid for up to 12 hours.